Collimated lighting important with telecentric lens

 Hairline surface of capacitor makes text difficult to read, despite diffuse ring lite (red), a seemingly reasonable lighting choice – courtesy CCS Inc.

-Using Effilux LFXV-25RD (red) flat dome light, hairline finish is essentially eliminated, creating much better contrast – courtesy CCS Inc.
+Using LFXV-25RD (red) flat dome light, hairline finish is essentially eliminated, creating much better contrast – courtesy CCS Inc.

 Here’s an example reading 2-D codes from contact lens packages: